-8 Signs of Bad Parenting
+The 8 Signs of Bad Parenting

 1. Avoiding and Neglecting Your Child

-Ignoring the needs of children, putting them in unsupervised or in dangerous situations or making the child feel worthless can lead to low self-esteem and isolation.
-Many times this can affect the mental health or social development of the child and may even leave lifelong psychological scars.
+Neglecting your child physically or emotionally can affect him or her in an extremely negative way.
+Neglect is a very common type of child abuse, and it can be as harmful as physical abuse.
+Ignoring the needs of children, leaving them unsupervised or in dangerous situations, or making a child feel worthless can cause low self-esteem and lead to isolation.
+Neglect can also affect the mental health or social development of a child, and it may even cause life-long psychological scars.

-2. Physical and Verbal Abuse
+2. Physical or Verbal Abuse

 4. Favoritism or Partiality

 It can be very damaging when a parent makes it clear that they prefer one child over another, and children are more likely to exhibit depression later in life as a result.
 You might think that the preferred child would benefit from all the positive attention, but that's not what happens.
 Dr. Karl Pillemer says, “It doesn’t matter whether you’re the chosen child or not, the perception of unequal treatment has damaging effects for all siblings.”